The impact of spatio-temporal travel distance on epidemics using an interpretable attention-based sequence-to-sequence model: Introduction

 \section{Introduction}

+Since the commencement of the 21st century, the salience of infectious diseases within the ambit of public health discourse has burgeoned \cite{frankish2003death, daszak2000emerging, donnelly2003epidemiological}, and we have borne witness to several profound pandemics that have exerted significant societal and economic impacts \cite{hall2020pandemics}, with COVID-19 serving as a prominent illustration.
+Although the peak of the pandemic has passed, its long-lasting impact remains significant.
+Reflecting on COVID-19 and its consequences is instrumental in future public health preparedness and control efforts.

-Since March 2020, the novel coronavirus disease (COVID-19) has been declared a pandemic by the World Health Organization \citep{WHO} and is rapidly spreading throughout the world.
-As of November 13, 2021, the United States was responsible for one-fifth of all confirmed global cases and one-seventh of total global deaths, with over 47 million cumulative confirmed cases and 0.76 million total deaths.
-Throughout the early 2020 pandemic, every public health authority had activated an escalating response.
-On March 19, 2020, California, for example, implemented the ``stay home except for essential needs" order.
-However, the number of travellers had gradually increased prior to the appearance of SARS-CoV-2.
+Since March 2020, the world has been grappling with the global pandemic of the novel coronavirus disease (COVID-19), declared by the World Health Organization (WHO) \cite{WHO}.
+This unprecedented crisis has continued to wreak havoc across the globe, with far-reaching consequences.
+By November 13, 2021, the United States alone had reported over 47 million cumulative confirmed cases and 0.76 million total deaths, accounting for a staggering one-fifth of all global confirmed cases and one-seventh of total global deaths \cite{NYT}.
+In response to this dire situation, public health authorities around the world initiated stringent measures in the early stages of the pandemic to curb its spread.
+For instance, on March 19, 2020, California implemented a ``stay home except for essential needs" order \cite{tian_tan_jiang_wang_zhang_2021}.
+However, as time passed, we witnessed a gradual resurgence in mobility, approaching levels reminiscent before SARS-CoV-2 emerged \cite{chen2022longitudinal}.

-According to the Bureau of Transportation Statistics (\url{https://www.bts.gov/daily-travel}), there are ten different travel distances that represent how far people travel when they leave home.
-They track trips ranging from less than a mile to more than 500 miles.
-Over 16 billion and approximately 12 billion people travelled in 2019 and 2020.
-Nonetheless, until December 2021, the number of trips was approximately 15.2 billion.
-To simplify the presentation, we first classify travellers by their original ten types of travel distances into four categories based on three geographical scales (i.e., 1 mile, 50 miles, and 250 miles).
-There are four types of trips: less than 1 mile, between 1 and 50 miles, between 50 and 250 miles, and more than 250 miles.
-They are referred to as ``community-," ``county-," ``in-state-," and ``out-of-state-" travel distances.
-Thus, we observe their nationwide daily change in the United States from 2019 to 2021.
+According to data from the Bureau of Transportation Statistics (available at: \url{https://www.bts.gov/daily-travel}), people engage in various travel distances when not confined to their homes, spanning from trips shorter than 1 mile to journeys exceeding 500 miles.
+In the years 2019 and 2020, more than 16 billion and approximately 12 billion individuals embarked on journeys, respectively.
+Nevertheless, as of December 2021, the total number of trips had stabilized at around 15.2 billion.
+To facilitate a clearer understanding of these travel patterns, we have grouped the diverse travel distances into four distinct classes, based on three geographical scales, 1 mile, 50 miles, and 250 miles.
+These categories encompass trips shorter than 1 mile, those spanning between 1 and 50 miles, journeys between 50 and 250 miles, and finally, trips exceeding 250 miles.
+We refer to these as ``community-level", ``county-level", ``in-state-level", and ``out-state-level" travel distances, respectively \cite{chen2022longitudinal}.
+In this context, our study meticulously observes the daily fluctuations in these travel patterns across the United States, spanning the period from 2019 to 2021.